 Eat Whole Foods, Close to Their Natural State

 Foodie and plant-based advocate Ellie Bullen of Elsa's Wholesome Life agrees.
-"Eat more vegetables," she says.
+"Eat more vegetables," she said.
 "Start by having one meat-free day per week; this will also help you learn the different ways to cook with vegetables."

 Sleep and Prepare for Sleep

-"Sleep is when the body takes care of necessary tune-ups," says Brawner.
+"Sleep is when the body takes care of necessary tune-ups," said Brawner.
 "It's when our digestive, endocrine, immune, and neurological systems rest, recover, and repair.
 Good sleep increases the body's ability to manage stress, boosts energy and mood, and bolsters the immune system.
 It's so important."

 - Do not allow electronics in the bedroom, and use blue light–blocking glasses or screen covers a few hours before bed.

 - Create a bedtime routine.

 - Install blackout curtains.

 - Don't eat too close to bedtime.